Filing a Complaint

 - A local representative of such affected persons, or a nonlocal representative, in exceptional cases where local representation cannot be found, and the Special Project Facilitator (SPF) or Compliance Review Panel (CRP) agrees.

 - For compliance review, the following may also file a complaint: Any member of the ADB Board of Directors, in special cases involving allegations of serious violations of ADB’s operational policies and procedures relating to an ongoing ADB-assisted project.

-Complainants are welcome to file the complaint in their own words without following the sample complaint letter or form [Georgian], but they should provide the required minimum information listed under "Contents of the complaint" below.
+Complainants are welcome to file the complaint in their own words without following the sample complaint letter or form [Armenian, Georgian, Nepali, Urdu], but they should provide the required minimum information listed under "Contents of the complaint" below.